 The Art Collection consists of over 600 works, 270 of which are watercolours.

-The collection also holds 80 oil paintings, 100 drawings and 90 local history prints.
+The Heritage Service collection holds 80 oil paintings, 100 drawings and 90 local history prints.
 There is only space to display a small number of these, such as a series of paintings of Kingston Bridge by Thomas Rowlandson (1756-1827), best known for his satirical cartoons.